BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - String (*telnetCommandHandler) (int argc, String argv [], telnetServer::telnetSessionParameters *tsp) is a pointer to the callback function provided by the calling program.
+  - String (*telnetCommandHandler) (int argc, String argv [], telnetServer::telnetSessionParameters *tsp) is a pointer to the callback function provided by the calling program.
 Pass NULL if you are not going to use telnetCommandHandler.
-Please see examples to learn how to use telnetCommandHandler function and telnetSessionParameters structure. Â
+Please see examples to learn how to use telnetCommandHandler function and telnetSessionParameters structure.

-Â  - size_t stackSize is the stack size that each telnet session is going to use.
+  - size_t stackSize is the stack size that each telnet session is going to use.
 16 KB will usually do but if your telnetCommandHandler needs more increase this value until the server is stable.
-If you are not going to use stack consuming telnet commands like tree or vi stackSize can be much smaller. Â
+If you are not going to use stack consuming telnet commands like tree or vi stackSize can be much smaller.

-Â  - String serverIP is the IP address which telnetServer will be using.
+  - String serverIP is the IP address which telnetServer will be using.
 Pass "0.0.0.0" for all IP addresses available to telnetServer.

-Â  - int serverPort is the port number telnetServer will be using.
+  - int serverPort is the port number telnetServer will be using.
 The default HTTP port is 23.

-Â  - bool (*firewallCallback) (String connectingIP) is a pointer to the callback function provided by the calling program.
+  - bool (*firewallCallback) (String connectingIP) is a pointer to the callback function provided by the calling program.
 Pass NULL if you are not going to use firewallCallback.
 Please see examples to learn how to use firewallCallback function.

 **Testing success**